 Stephen and his wife Karen founded Mt Romance in 1990 and in 2005 sold the Albany-based operation.
 In 2007 the company was facing liquidation with a large bank debt and was losing money.
 He took the company over in exchange for the bank debt, in partnership with an existing shareholder, one of Australia’s wealthiest men, John Gandel.
 He chaired Mt Romance through these dangerous times and posted a $ 5 m profit in the following year and resold it in just 14 months later to TFS Corporation Ltd.

 Stephen’s integration of social, ethical and environmental thinking into business has led to many successes.
 He has won a string of major awards for business excellence such as the Ernst Young 2004 WA entrepreneur of the year – life sciences – Inaugural Inductee into the WA Hall of Fame - named 2011 Australian Export Hero (supported by Senator Jean-Pierre Leleux, France) along with being the first Australian to export cosmetics to France (1993) and subsequently the first Australian to penetrate the French luxury perfume sector (1998).

 In the last three years he has devoted his time to Indigenous Communities Desert Sandalwood Vision and has built a Research Facility that is not for profit.

-Mark Davies is the Plant Manager for the Dutjahn Sandalwood Oils company in Kalgoorlie, Western Australia.
+Branislav Lazin is the Distillation Manager for the Dutjahn Sandalwood Oils company located in Kalgoorlie, Western Australia.